Zimbabwe police, Econet lawyers raid news agency

 The lawyers, accompanied by the sheriff department and technology experts, sifted through staff communications and retrieved emails and documents, Reuters witnesses said.
 The police stood watch throughout the proceedings.

-The Source was created by the Thomson Reuters Foundation and the European Journalism Centre in 2013, with core funding from the Dutch government.
+The Source was created by the Thomson Reuters Foundation and the European Journalism Center in 2013, with core funding from the Dutch government.

 It is now independent of the Thomson Reuters Foundation, but shares offices with Reuters in Zimbabwe’s capital, Harare.
 Reuters and the Thomson Reuters Foundation are both part of global information company Thomson Reuters.